dantleech/blog/content/posts/2022-12-18-leaving-berlin.md

 date: 2022-12-18
 ---

-My appartment is in a rare state - it's tidy.
+My apartment is in a rare state - it's tidy.
 I came to Berlin with the following items: 1 bicycle, 2 speakers, 1 monitor, a laptop and some clothes, this week I shipped seven boxes of stuff back to the UK.